 Multimedia artist Jeffrey Gibson (b.
-1972, Colorado Springs, CO) will be the Department of Education and Public Engagement’s spring 2019 artist-in-residence.
+1972, Colorado Springs, CO) is the Department of Education and Public Engagement’s spring 2019 artist-in-residence.

 This exhibition is curated by Johanna Burton, Keith Haring Director and Curator of Education and Public Engagement, and Sara O’Keeffe, Associate Curator, with Kate Wiener, Curatorial Assistant.